 Variation in baking = bad

 They come in tiny 1-cup bags here so I go through a load of them when recipe testing.
 I’d open up one bag and find some finely ground almond flour, then I’d open up another bag from the same company, and it was overall coarser with bits of sliced almonds.

 Sliced almonds!
 In my almond flour.
 That was the final straw.

-So the almond flour obviously plays a huge role in the final outcome of these paleo cookies.
+So the almond flour obviously plays a huge role in the final outcome of these paleo chocolate chip cookies.
 Another thing that will affect the cookies is the temperature of the coconut oil.

 If you make these in the summer when room temperature coconut oil means melted coconut oil, you’ll need to refrigerate the coconut oil until it’s firmer, like softened butter.

 If you make these dairy-free cookies with melted coconut oil, the dough will be very greasy and the chocolate chips will be hard to incorporate into the dough.

 It doesn’t work to use melted coconut oil and then just chill the dough.
 I don’t understand why but it doesn’t work!

 Coconut sugar (for paleo) vs brown sugar